A rimmed baking sheet is essential for baking but also for roasted veggies, proteins, and more. We found the best models in every size.

 You can also check out our review of nonstick baking sheets, which are great for people who want easy release when cooking delicate foods and low-effort clean-up.
 And if you bake a lot of cookies and don’t do much roasting or broiling, you might want to consider a cookie sheet instead.

 What You Need to Know

 Rimmed baking sheets, also called half-sheet pans, are true workhorses in the test kitchen.
-We have stacks of them that we use every day for obvious tasks like baking cookies or roasting oven fries or root vegetables.
+We have stacks of them that we use every day for tasks such as baking cookies or roasting oven fries or root vegetables.
 But we also use them for baking chicken or fish, toasting nuts and seeds, roasting vegetables such as green beans and asparagus, and baking jelly roll cakes.
-More unusually, we use baking sheets for sorting dried beans or spreading out cooked rice or pasta to cool before making salads.
 In a pinch, an inverted baking sheet can even stand in for a pizza peel or baking stone.
 And that’s just the start.
-Slipping a wire cooling rack inside (to elevate food for increased air circulation and also to contain mess) makes these pans even more versatile—it’s our go-to setup for roasting and broiling meats, holding breaded foods before and after frying, and drizzling chocolate over desserts.
+Slipping a wire rack inside (to elevate food for increased air circulation and also to contain mess) makes these pans even more versatile—it’s our go-to setup for roasting and broiling meats, holding breaded foods before and after frying, and drizzling chocolate over desserts.